-If no payment is due from your chapter complete Section A and submit the report via regular mail to BHS, email to library@barbershop.org, or fax it to 615-313-7619.
+If no payment is due from your chapter, complete Section A and submit the report via regular mail to BHS or email to library@barbershop.org.

-Why should we pay for singing/performing music in public?
+Why should we pay for singing and performing music in public?

 We often use the expression "they're playing my song," not always remembering that while we may have emotionally adopted the song, it most likely belongs to another party.
 When you use other people's property you need to ask - and receive - permission to do so.